aethershill/quartz/content/Projects/20230806 Structure The Site/Structuring the Garden.md

 Currently reading: https://gohugo.io/content-management/taxonomies/ on [[Resource/wiki/web design/Taxonomies|Taxonomies]].

-Appears that taxonomies would be useful for the wiki, but not for easier access to blog/posts.
-> This turned out to be a dead end.
-Did not end up needing to go into taxonomies at all, maybe at a future date.
+Appears that taxonomies would be useful for the wiki, but not for easier access to blog/posts.^[This turned out to be a dead end.
+Did not end up needing to go into taxonomies at all, maybe at a future date.]

 My temporary measure for accessing the blog is to just have a link on my main page to the blog.
 Hugo allows you to create index pages if you title the file `_index`.